Return to courses

 elizabeth.craker@vuw.ac.nz

-This course has been developed to specifically focus on supporting secondary teachers to build classroom and leadership capability.
+This course has been developed to specifically focus on supporting teachers to build classroom and leadership capability.
 By successfully completing this course and any two of the below micro-credentials participants achievement can be recognised towards the Master of Secondary School Leadership (MSSL) and Master of Education (MEd) programmes at Victoria University of Wellington, opening up potential further learning and career pathway opportunities.

 Here's what others are saying